 - People who are attempting to make healthy lifestyle changes may have access to various wearable devices that read their heart rate, blood pressure and other body readings to monitor their progress.

-There may also be many other benefits to be gained from this type of technology that we haven’t yet even thought about.
-Either way, technology looks sure to soon revolutionise the way we do things, from a simple visit to a GP or your urologist for tests, to post-surgery care.
+There may also be many other benefits to be gained from these advances between technology and healthcare that we haven’t yet even thought about.
+Either way, nano-chip technology looks sure to soon revolutionise the way we do things, from a simple visit to a GP or your urologist for tests, to post-surgery care.